ababino/fastpapers/README.md

 > Play lego with papers

-`fastpapers` is a library developed using [nbdev](https://nbdev.fast.ai/).
-The goal is to reproduce paper results and be able to import the features that you want for your projecs.
+`fastpapers` is a python library to reproduce papers in [Jupyter Notebooks](https://jupyter.org/).
+Thanks to [nbdev](https://nbdev.fast.ai/), we turn these notebooks into modules.
+With this library you can import your favorite feature from your favorite paper.
 The implementations are done using [fastai](https://docs.fast.ai/).

 ## Install